-Interns will be assigned to supervisory administrators in an accredited school to participate in and observe the administrative functions of the school for a minimum of 180 clock hours.
+Interns will complete a minimum of 3 credit hours of internship.
+Each 1-hour credit requires the completion of 60 contact hours of supervised placement in a school setting (180 clock hours).
+One credit hour must be earned during a Fall(A) term; one credit hour must be earned during a Spring(B) term; and the third one-credit hour can be earned during one of these terms or at the convenience of the intern.
+Interns will be assigned to supervisory administrators in an accredited school to participate in and observe the administrative functions of the school.
 Must open and close the school year.
 PRE: EDU core, EDA 5203, EDA 5313, EDA 5403, and permission required.
 Fee: \$400.
-(FA/SP/SU)